-- 5.1 The Organization shall identify, produce, or enable the production of, diversified benefits and/or products, based on the range of resources and ecosystem services existing in the Management Unit in order to strengthen and diversify the local economy proportionate to the scale and intensity of management activities. - 5.1.1 The range of resources and ecosystem services^{} that could strengthen and diversify the local economy are identified. - SLIMF 5.1.1.1 The range of ecosystem services, non-timber and timber forest resources and products that could strengthen and diversify the local economy are acknowledge by the organization. - 5.1.2 Consistent with management objectives^{} and within the scope of the Organization^{}'s tenure rights^{}; resource, products and services identified in the Indicator 5.1.1 are produced and/or made available for others to produce, to strengthen and diversify the local economy. - SLIMF 5.1.2.1 Consistent with management objectives, the identified benefits and products are produced by The Organization and/or made available for others to produce, to strengthen and diversify the local economy. - 5.1.3 When The Organization^{} uses FSC Ecosystem Services Claims, The Organization^{} shal^{} comply with applicable requirements in FSC-PRO-30-006.

-5.2 The Organization shall normally harvest products and services from the Management Unit at or below a level which can be permanently sustained.

-- 5.2.1 Timber harvesting levels are based on an analysis using the General Yield Model by Specie approved by the Belize Forest Department and/or; inventory of the forest; mortality rates; and maintenance of ecosystem functions. - 5.2.2 Based on the timber harvesting level analysis, a maximum allowable annual cut for timber is determined that does not exceed the harvest level that can be permanently sustained including by ensuring that harvest rates do not exceed growth. - 5.2.3 Actual annual harvest levels for timber are recorded and the harvest over a defined period does not exceed the allowable cut determined in 5.2.2 for the same defined period. - 5.2.4 For extraction of commercially harvested services and non-timber forest products under The Organization's control a sustainable harvest level is calculated and adhered to.
-Sustainable harvest levels are based on Best Available Information.
+- 5.1 The Organization shall identify, produce, or enable the production of, diversified benefits and/or products, based on the range of resources and ecosystem services existing in the Management Unit in order to strengthen and diversify the local economy proportionate to the scale and intensity of management activities. - 5.1.1.
+The range of resources and ecosystem services that could strengthen and diversify the local economy are identified. - SLIMF 5.1.1.1 The organization is aware of the range of resources and ecosystem services that could strengthen and diversify the local economy. - Verifiers: Record of products and services, provisions of management plan, meeting minutes, interviews with organization executives. - 5.1.2.
+Consistent with management objectives, the identified benefits and products are produced by The Organization and/or made available for others to produce, to strengthen and diversify the local economy. - SLIMF 5.1.2.1 Consistent with management objectives, the identified benefits and products are produced by The Organization and/or made available for others to produce, to strengthen and diversify the local economy. - Verifiers: Management plan, meeting minutes, harvest and distribution/sales records. - 5.1.3 When The Organization uses FSC Ecosystem Services Claims, The Organization shall comply with applicable requirements in FSC-PRO-30-006. - Verifiers: Management plan, ecosystem service certification documents (ESCD), meeting minutes, interviews with organization executives, field observation. - 5.2 The Organization shall normally harvest products and services from the Management Unit at or below a level which can be permanently sustained. - 5.2.1 Timber harvesting levels are based on an analysis of current Best Available Information on growth and yield; inventory of the forest; mortality rates; and maintenance of ecosystem functions. - Note: Best available information for this indicator 5.2.1 is the forest inventory guideline, district forest management plans, expert consultation etc. - Verifiers: Management plan, annual plan, records of harvest and sales, meeting minutes, interview with workers. - 5.2.2 Based on the timber harvesting level analysis, a maximum allowable annual cut for timber is determined that does not exceed the harvest level that can be permanently sustained including by ensuring that harvest rates do not exceed growth. - Verifiers: Management plan, harvest records, interview with workers. - 5.2.3 Actual annual harvest levels for timber are recorded and the harvest over a defined period does not exceed the allowable cut determined in 5.2.2 for the same defined period. - Note: In a defined management period (5 or 10 years), special circumstances in a given year may allow for the harvest rate to exceed the annual growth rate, providing that all other requirements of this standard are met and that the following conditions are met: - The organization provides a clear rationale;